USA Nordic

 Twin Cities Public Television produced an Almanac feature in February 2025

 featuring youngsters at the Itasca Ski Club in Coleraine MN.
-Click the link below to
+CLICK BUTTON

 This facility has jumps ranging from very small to quite large, with several sizes in